Derived datasets

 To an extent, yes.

 Once you confirm the setup of your Derived dataset, you can change the SQL code that generates the output fields and the schedule but you can’t change its name, whether fields are available for lookup, or alter the names or types of columns output by the query.
-These restrictions are a consequence of the BigQuery dataset functionality, which does not allow such changes.
+These restrictions are a consequence of the BigQuery dataset functionality, which doesn’t allow such changes.